 Our Health Officer, David A. Henry, MPH of Jackson Township is responsible for public health duties and activities in the 20 Monmouth County Municipalities serviced by MCRHC.
 David enjoys educating current and future public health officials.
 He serves as a lecturer and instructor at the Rutgers University, Edward J. Bloustein School of Planning and Public Safety and at the UMDNJ School of Public Health.

-David brings with him 29 years of public health experience including his early employment as a Senior Sanitary Inspector with the Middletown Township Health Department and later as Health Officer with the Montgomery Township Health Department.
-Since May 2004, he was employed as the Health Officer for the Princeton Regional Health Department where he was responsible for all aspects of public and environmental health services in a multi-municipal environment.
-As chief administrative officer he supervised staff and reported to local government as well as frequent interactions with the State Department of Health, other local health departments and a wide range of other agencies and organizations.
+David represents 36 years of public health experience including his early appointment as a Senior Sanitary Inspector with the Middletown Township Health Department and later as Health Officer in Montgomery Township.
+From 2004 to 2013 he was employed as the Health Officer for the Princeton Regional Health Department where he was responsible for all aspects of public and environmental health services in a multi-municipal environment.
+As chief administrative officer he supervised staff and reported to local government as well as interacting with the State Department of Health, other local health departments and a wide range of agencies and organizations.

-His interpersonal skills were widely recognized as superior among his peers.
 As a recognition of his abilities, David was selected to serve on various state level task forces dealing with specific public health issues.
-Additionally, he served as President of the New Jersey Health Officers’ Association as well as the Monmouth, Somerset and Mercer County Health Officer Associations.
-In 2010, the City of Trenton needed an interim Health Officer and turned to David who took this on as an additional duty.
-During this time he restructured the Trenton Health Department so as to significantly increase the level of service delivery and, through grants and increased activity was able to generate significant increased revenue for the department.
+Additionally, he served as President of the New Jersey Health Officers' Association as well as the Monmouth, Somerset and Mercer County Health Officer Associations.
+In 2010, the City of Trenton needed an interim Health Officer and turned to David to take on this additional duty.
+During this time, he restructured that health department so as to significantly increase the level of service delivery, and through grants and increased activity was able to generate increased revenue for the department.